cgross/bowinst/README.md

 >> .bowinst.js created
 Good to go!
 ```

+`bowinst init` does the following:
+ - Creates/modifies your Bower config in `.bowerrc` so Bower will trigger `bowinst` after each Bower install/uninstall.
+ - Creates/modifies a `.bowinst.js` to tell Bowinst where your main HTML file is and, if you're using Angular, where your Angular module setup code exists.
+If your answers are the same as the Bowinst's defaults (`index.html` and `js/setup.js`), then `.bowinst.js` won't be created.

 Next you'll need to add the comment markers to your HTML file so Bowinst knows where to put your `<script>` and `<link>` tags.
 For `<script>` tags, use these surrounding comment markers: